Louis-Victor-Léon de Rochechouart: Military governor of Paris

 He put a piémontais officer at the head of the execution squad, to avoid giving this duty to a French soldier.
 General Rochechouart also accompanied Ney's final hours and wrote a moving account of them in his memoirs, concluding "Here is a great lesson in learning well how to die".

 In 1821, he was nominated Lord of the Royal bedchamber and commandeur of the Légion d'honneur.
 A few days after his 13 December 1821 wedding, he was put out of his job.
 In 1826, Louis-Victor-Léon de Rochechouart bought the château de Jumilhac and Château de Rochechouart.

 In 1830, he participated in the Algerian expedition.
-In 1855, Napoleon III of France made general Rochechouart mayor of Jumilhac.
+In 1855, Napoleon III made general Rochechouart mayor of Jumilhac.

 Personal life

 In 1821, he married Elisabeth Ouvrard, daughter of the banker and businessman Gabriel-Julien Ouvrard, with an immense fortune.
-The lavish ceremony occurred on 13 December 1821 occurred in the presence of the Prime Minister, the Duke of Richelieu, Louis XVIII, and the future Charles X and Louis-Philippe I. They had four children:
+The lavish ceremony occurred on 13 December 1821 occurred in the presence of the Prime Minister, the Duke of Richelieu, Louis XVIII, and the future Charles X and Louis Philippe I. They had four children: